Stories by Storie

 Is the Arctic a cold and lonely place to live?
 See who has made this environment their home.

-This kindergarten-level introduction to polar bears covers their growth process, behaviors, their Arctic home, and such defining features as their all-white fur.
+A kindergarten-level introduction to polar bears, covering their growth process, behaviors, their Arctic home, and such defining features as their all-white fur.

 Text and photographs describe the appearance, behavior, and habitat of polar bears.